Power and Control

 This area of the site covers five specific topics, each with its own dedicated page:

-- Legal Abuse and NDAs – the misuse of legal processes and non-disclosure agreements to silence, control, or punish victims.
-Legal Abuse and NDAs
+• Legal Abuse and NDAs – the misuse of legal processes and non-disclosure agreements to silence, control, or punish victims.
+Legal Abuse, NDAs, and SLAPPs

 These topics overlap in practice.
 Many clients experience more than one form of abuse simultaneously.
 The pages are separated to give each topic the depth it deserves, but the therapeutic work often addresses them together.